-THEA partners with the community organizations on everything from beautification to economic development to education.
+THEA partners with community organizations on everything from beautification to economic development to education.
 Through these projects we are committed to the progress and future of our region.

 Selmon S.T.E.M.
 Scholarship Program (S3)